singer-io/tap-fullstory/README.md

 3. Create the config file

-    Create a JSON file called `config.json` containing the api key you just generated.
+    Create a JSON file called `config.json` containing the api key you just generated, and the timestamp of the date that you want the tap to start replicating from.

     ```json
-    {"api_key": "your-api-token"}
+    {
+      "api_key": "your-api-token",
+      "start_date": "2017-01-01T00:00:00Z"
+    }
     ```

-4. [Optional] Create the initial state file

-    You can provide JSON file that contains a date for the API endpoints to force the application to only fetch data newer than those dates.
-    If you omit the file it will fetch all FullStory data

-    ```json
-    { "events": "2017-01-17T20:32:05Z" }
-    ```

-5. Run the application
+4. Run the application

     `tap-fullstory` can be run with: